 I just came across an Indigogo campaign for one my silliest ideas from about seven years ago – a robotic tail that responds to your mood – which is why I’ve finally decided to finish this post.
 I’ll probably keep updating it as new things pop up.

 The point of this post is not really to talk about my ideas, but to remind myself that if I wait long enough, someone will do it for me.
 With family, work, and user groups, I have very little free time to implement my ideas.
 I always tell myself I’ll get around to it, but I very rarely do.
 On one hand it’s fun to see them in the real world, even if not by me.
 On the other hand, it’s depressing to see so many of them actualized without my help or input.
-I think it’s time to sacrifice some sleep to get some things built!
+I think it’s time to look up eCom babes cost and finally start my own business!